osamaastal/Job-to-Notion/README.md

 3- First time it will ask you to connect your notion account (it’s safe, we do NOT have any access to your data)

-4- there’s no step 4, see it so easy!
+4- there’s no step 4, see it’s so easy!